supernaut/adventofcode2021/README.md

 Etc, etc...

-For development you can run the same solution with the dev script and it will reload on changes in the file:
+For development you can run the same solution with the `start` script and it will reload on changes in the file:

-`yarn dev day1/day1-part1.ts`
+`yarn start day1/day1-part1.ts`